EAGLE POINT CR/COM (NYSE:ECC) Announces $0.20 Monthly Dividend

-EAGLE POINT CR/COM (NYSE:ECC) announced a monthly dividend on Friday, January 3rd, Wall Street Journal reports.
-Stockholders of record on Wednesday, February 12th will be paid a dividend of 0.20 per share by the investment management company on Friday, February 28th.
-This represents a $2.40 annualized dividend and a dividend yield of 16.28%.
-The ex-dividend date of this dividend is Tuesday, February 11th.
+EAGLE POINT CR/COM (NYSE:ECC) announced a monthly dividend on Monday, January 6th, Wall Street Journal reports.
+Stockholders of record on Thursday, March 12th will be paid a dividend of 0.20 per share by the investment management company on Tuesday, March 31st.
+This represents a $2.40 annualized dividend and a dividend yield of 15.72%.
+The ex-dividend date is Wednesday, March 11th.

-EAGLE POINT CR/COM (NYSE:ECC) last issued its quarterly earnings results on Tuesday, November 19th.
-The investment management company reported $0.37 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.36 by $0.01.
-The firm had revenue of $17.80 million for the quarter, compared to analyst estimates of $17.70 million.
-Equities research analysts forecast that EAGLE POINT CR/COM will post 1.44 earnings per share for the current year.
+EAGLE POINT CR/COM (NYSE:ECC) last announced its earnings results on Tuesday, November 19th.
+The investment management company reported $0.37 EPS for the quarter, beating the consensus estimate of $0.36 by $0.01.
+The company had revenue of $17.80 million for the quarter, compared to analysts’ expectations of $17.70 million.
+Research analysts anticipate that EAGLE POINT CR/COM will post 1.44 earnings per share for the current fiscal year.

-Several equities analysts have recently issued reports on the company.
-ValuEngine raised EAGLE POINT CR/COM from a “sell” rating to a “hold” rating in a research note on Friday.
-LADENBURG THALM/SH SH raised EAGLE POINT CR/COM from a “neutral” rating to a “buy” rating and set a $16.00 price target on the stock in a research note on Monday, December 9th.
+Several equities research analysts have recently commented on ECC shares.
+ValuEngine raised EAGLE POINT CR/COM from a “sell” rating to a “hold” rating in a report on Friday.
+LADENBURG THALM/SH SH raised EAGLE POINT CR/COM from a “neutral” rating to a “buy” rating and set a $16.00 target price for the company in a report on Monday, December 9th.

 Eagle Point Credit Company Inc is a closed ended fund launched and managed by Eagle Point Credit Management LLC.
 It invests in fixed income markets of the United States.
 The fund invests equity and junior debt tranches of collateralized loan obligations consisting primarily of below investment grade U.S.